maky-hnou/Flowers_Classification/README.md

 *Optional:* you can convert all the dataset into npy file by uncommenting [lines 33 and 34](https://github.com/maky-hnou/Flowers_Classification/blob/4a20e5a91cc880e6e573513c829d77d1313f8817/preprocessing.py#L31) of `preprocessing.py`.

 **3. Train the VGG16 model:** (*from scratch*)
-To train the model, run `python run_training.py`.
+To train the model, run `python3 run_training.py`.
 The trained model will be saved to a directory named `model/`.

 **4. Test the model:**
-To test your trained model, run `python run_testing.py`.
+To test your trained model, run `python3 run_testing.py`.
 Don't forget to change the image's and the model's paths.

 [python-version]:https://img.shields.io/badge/python-3.6+-brightgreen.svg
 [issues-image]:https://img.shields.io/github/issues/maky-hnou/Flowers_Classification.svg